-This is a craft gin that is rich in flavour, steeped in history and overflowing with record breaking ambition.
-Flavoured with botanicals from the shores of Orkney and the Hudson Bay in Canada, this adventurous gin recognises the deep historical connection between the Orkney Islanders and the Northwest Passage.
+Flavoured with botanicals from the shores of Orkney and the Hudson bay, this true Spirit of Adventure recognises the deep historical links between the Orkney Islanders and the Northwest Passage.

 Serve over ice with a neutral tonic and garnish with a slice of lemon and a sprig of samphire.
 The lemon compliments the citrus tones while the salty nature of samphire sits well with the Sugar Kelp to give a coastal feel.